Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Strategy

-Block someone you suspect is a Werewolf, then analyze the morning.
-If you block a player and nobody is taken out that night, several explanations are possible: the Doctor made an independent save, you blocked the decisive Werewolf voter, or both.
+1. Block someone you suspect is a Werewolf, then analyze the morning.
+If you block a player and nobody is taken out that night, thank the Doctor or Witch — or a closed-mode night where the wolves couldn't agree.
+By default your block can't produce a quiet night on its own.
+Where your block does show is the body count: in Maniac games it can turn two losses into one.
+(Only under the Courtesan Blocks Werewolf Vote rule — and only on the last living wolf — can a block stop the pack's kill.)
 Cross-reference your block target with the morning announcement and the day discussion to narrow down what actually happened.

-Use alternating blocks to test a hypothesis.
-If you suspect Player 5 is a Werewolf, block them one night, block someone else the next, then block Player 5 again.
-If both nights you block Player 5 are peaceful but the gap night has a loss, that's strong circumstantial evidence.
-One peaceful night could be coincidence or a Doctor save.
-Two correlated peaceful nights targeting the same suspect is much harder to explain away.
+3. Use alternating blocks to test a hypothesis.
+If you suspect Player 5 of carrying a night weapon, block them one night, block someone else the next, then block Player 5 again.
+Watch the body count: if the nights you block Player 5 cost the village one player instead of two, you've likely found the Maniac — just remember a Doctor save or a Witch potion can bend the count.
+(With the vote-block rule on, a fully quiet night on the last living wolf tells a similar story.)
+One single-loss night could be coincidence or a Doctor save.
+Two short-count nights correlated with the same suspect are much harder to explain away.

-Keep a private log of every block and its result.
+4. Keep a private log of every block and its result.
 After three or four rounds, patterns emerge.
-"Night 2: blocked Player 7, nobody was taken out.
-Night 3: didn't block Player 7, we lost Player 4.
-Night 4: blocked Player 7 again, nobody was taken out."
+"Night 2: blocked Player 7, one loss instead of the two we feared.
+Night 3: didn't block Player 7, two gone.
+Night 4: blocked Player 7 again, one loss."
 Without a log, you'll forget the details and your eventual reveal will sound vague.
 With a log, you can present a compelling circumstantial case.

-Reveal your log when you have three or more correlated data points.
+5. Reveal your log when you have three or more correlated data points.
 Unlike the Seer, you don't get clean binary answers.
-But a multi-night pattern of "blocked Player X, peaceful; didn't block Player X, elimination" is powerful evidence.
+But a multi-night pattern of "blocked Player X, the second knife stayed home; didn't block Player X, two losses" is powerful evidence of a Maniac — and with the vote-block rule on, quiet nights can point at a wolf the same way.
 Present it clearly: what you did each night and what happened the next morning.
 Let the table draw the conclusion.

 What to Say: Example Speeches